visit student writing support

 come in early

-- The sooner you come in before a writing project is due, the more help you can get.
+- The earlier you come in before a writing project is due, the more work we can do together.

 - Even if you haven’t written anything, we can help you brainstorm and get started in a face-to-face consultation.

 - Make appointments in advance of the “last-minute rush” on SWS at peak paper due-date times (such as midterms and finals).

 - To help your consultant understand the context of your writing project, please bring your draft, assignment sheet, syllabus, notes, or any other materials you want to share with the consultant.